 Using the partnering strategies for evaluation purposes yields results in accordance with those reported in [Bull 1997].
-For both problems the simple strategies worked equally well apart from the restricting 'best' choice.
+For both problem the simple strategies worked equally well apart from the restricting 'best' choice.
 Combining two partnering schemes improved results further with the overall best solutions found by the double random strategy.
-Interestingly, the improvements of results seemed to be based on better sampling and more diversity.
-Thus for this approach an additional hillclimber is able to improve solutions beyond the previously best ones
+Interestingly, the improvements of results seemed to be of a different nature than those found by the recombination strategies.
+There the best method was a hill-climber crossover type approach; here the improvement seems to be based on better sampling and more diversity.
+Thus for the latter approach an additional hillclimber is able to improve solutions beyond the previously best ones.